5 things to do in New Orleans (with and without kids)

 First started as a place for elder jazz musicians to continue to make a living doing what they love, the non-profit organization hosts both its collective of musicians and visiting special guests.
 It offers four to six shows a day (afternoon and evening) 360 days a year, so it’s easy to find a time that will work for your family.
 Prices are in the $25-$50 range, and shows last about an hour, which is the perfect length for a full experience with kids.

-New Orleans without Kids: Frenchman Street
+New Orleans without kids: Frenchman Street

 Bourbon Street is New Orleans’ most famous thoroughfare, and there’s plenty of music, picturesque French Quarter buildings, and tens of thousands of revelers most nights.
 But to me, it’s Frenchman Street (between the French Quarter and Marigny) where the music and magic of New Orleans seem most alive.